Explained: What is an Uninterruptible Power Supply?

 What Are Uninterruptible Power Supplies Used For?

-• Retail and Point of Sale: UPS systems keep point-of-sale terminals running, allowing businesses to continue transactions and maintain security systems.
+• Retail and Point of Sale: UPS systems keep point-of-sale terminals running, ensuring continuous transactions.

 Is It Safe to Use an Uninterruptible Power Supply (UPS)?